ivpn/ivpn.net/src/content/pages/privacy-guides/raspberry-pi-2-ivpn-gateway.md

 ## Test with Workspace Client

-Attach a computer to iVPN gateway Pi eth1, and test.
+Attach a computer to IVPN gateway Pi eth1, and test.

     $ sudo ifconfig
        => 192.168.2.10